 We can still get to all key profitability elements utilizing the market study framework.
 ‘Market’, ‘competitors’, and ‘customer’ categories can help you calculate a company’s revenue (if not provided to you directly in your line of questioning about the company).
 Inquiry in the ‘company’ category can also address fixed costs, while the product/service category can address variable costs.

 Almost every case that can be solved with a Market Study framework can be solved with a Profitability framework and vice versa.
-To decide which framework to use is to ask the question of whether your core focus should be on the internal profit drivers of the client (profitability framework) or on the broader landscape and players around the client as well (market study framework).
+Decide which framework to use by asking whether your core focus should be on the internal profit drivers of the client (profitability framework) or on the broader landscape and players around the client (market study framework).

 Market Study Questions